grokdesigns/royalts-dracula/README.md

 2. Click on Palette > Manage > Import

-3. Import a color profile from the royalts-output folder and press OK.
+3. Import the royalts-dracula.rtcp file from this repo and press OK.